 Mark Elliott

-I specialize in React frameworks and TypeScript.
+I specialize in modern web architecture using Python and TypeScript.

 About